SwedbankPay/developer.swedbankpay.com/checkout/index.md

 components and how they work together.
 Swedbank Pay Checkout consists of two related, but disconnected concepts: **Checkin** and **Payment Menu**.
 Checkin identifies the consumer in our Consumer API and Payment Menu authorizes the payment with our Payment Menu API.

 The next step is to **Capture** the payment.
 You can either capture the total amount, or do a part-capture (as described under [After Payment][after-payment-capture]).
 Connect these steps and you have Swedbank Pay Checkout.

+While Checkin is a necessary component to store personal information and access features like storing cards, it is not a mandatory step for the Checkout process to work.
+If the end user is from a country where we currently don't support Checkin, or if he or she opts not to store their data, that's fine.
+The Payment Menu can still be used as a **guest**.

-Under, you will see a sequence diagram showing the sequence of a Swedbank Pay checkout.
+Below, you will see a sequence diagram showing the sequence of a Swedbank Pay checkout.

 {% include alert.html type="informative" icon="info" body="